anokhimehta/User-Page/index.md

 - Javascript
 - Swift

+Some goals I have for this quarter are:
+-[] Become familiar with the software development process -[] Get straight A's
+-[] Be more outgoing and try to meet people virtually!
+-[] Learn new skills such as React and Angular

 Here's a quote that I think applies to Computer Science very well!
 As Albert Einstein said:
 > Creativity is intelligence having fun